-Milwaukee, WI (September 25, 202) – During the 56th Annual Meeting in St. Louis, MO USA, the Scoliosis Research Society (SRS) announced the winners of the Russell A. Hibbs, John H. Moe & Louis A. Goldstein Awards.
-Named after pioneers in scoliosis surgery, the awards are given to the best basic research and best clinical research papers, and new this year for Hibbs best basic/translational research.
+During the 57th Annual Meeting Stockholm, Sweden, the Scoliosis Research Society (SRS) announced the winners of the Russell A. Hibbs, John H. Moe & Louis A. Goldstein Awards.
+Named after pioneers in scoliosis surgery, the awards are given to the best basic research and best clinical research papers.

 About Scoliosis Research Society

 The Scoliosis Research Society is a non-profit, professional organization, made up of physicians and allied health personnel.
 Our primary focus is on providing continuing medical education for health care professionals and on funding/supporting research in spinal deformities.
 Founded in 1966, SRS has gained recognition as the world's premier spine deformity society.
 Please visit www.srs.org for further information.
 Also follow us on Twitter, Facebook, LinkedIn and Instagram.